DPMPC-Planner: A real-time UAV trajectory planning framework for complex static environments with dynamic obstacles: Result and Discussion

 Fig. \ref{runtime} shows the computational time for both the static and the dynamic layer.
 For the dynamic layer, we specifically record the runtime of the MPC for both meeting and not meeting dynamic obstacles.
 Generally, the planner can achieve real-time performance when the robot meets obstacles even though a slight increase in the MPC runtime.
 The linearized chance constraints largely help improve the optimization efficiency compared to the method mentioned in \cite{blackmore2011chance}.
 For the static layer, the planner also only requires a small amount of computational time.
 The efficiency of solving quadratic programming (QP) makes our iterative corridor shrinking algorithm run fast, which usually requires up to 5 or 6 iterations in our experiments.

 The behavior comparison of the robot avoiding obstacles can be visualized in Fig. \ref{obstacle_distance}.
 The region on the left of the blue dash line shows the process from meeting obstacles to detouring behavior in the proposed DPMPC.
 After successfully making the detour, the robot will return to its static trajectory and go far away from the obstacle, as shown in the track back region.
 Our proposed method has a larger average minimum distance from obstacles compared to the deterministic version, and this is also shown in Fig. \ref{distance_bar}, the histogram comparison of obstacle distance, in which the plot of the proposed DPMPC is further to the collision zone.
+By simply enlarging the obstacles based on uncertainties (e.g. 3 $\sigma$ region) in deterministic DPMPC, we could improve safety performance, but may also make trajectory more conservative since the covairance of obstacle future states grow linearly with respect to time.
+Compared to deterministic DPMPC, the enlarged obstacle size will become larger when prediction horizon extends.